samuelmoiwa/Math_Magicians/README.md

 # Math Magicians

-> Description the project, that displays a basic calculator layout.
+> Description the project.
-- simple React web application.
+- simple React web application, that displays a basic calculator layout.
 - configure with linters

 # Getting Started